vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 322 commits since the previous release, including 143 fixes.
+More than 332 commits since the previous release, including 146 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu Feb 25 01:56:19 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Feb 26 01:56:45 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER